neilvidyarthi/beginners-guide-to-todist/chapters/03_Basic_features.md

 ![](figures/after-adding-and-cancel.png)

 When you write the title of a task, Todoist will try to parse some of what you write and use it as meta-information.
 If you write something that can be interpreted as a date---like "today", "tomorrow", "next Sunday", "April 15"---it will interpret this as the completion data and use it as such.
+You can also add recurring due dates to your tasks like "every first of the month" or "every Monday".
 If you want to put the task in a project---more on projects below---you can write a hash-tag and then the project name, e.g. `#Personal`.

-## Setting task priorities
+### Setting task priorities

 When you create a task you can give it a priority by clicking on the flag to the bottom right of where you write the task title.